lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 ## Step 3 - Encode data with erc725.js

-The next step is to **prepare the data** that will be used to edit our Universal Profile.
-"Prepare the data" means **encoding it**, so that it can be written on our Universal Profile.
+The next step is to **prepare the data** used to edit our Universal Profile. _Preparing the data_ means **encoding it** to write in on our Universal Profile.

-To do so, we will use our [erc725.js] library.
-It will help us encode the data easily.
+To do so, we will use our [erc725.js] library, which helps us encode the data easily.

 ### 3.1 - Setup erc725.js

-In order to setup the erc725.js library, we will need the following:
+To set up the erc725.js library, we will need the following:

-- address of our Universal Profile contract: this is the address of our profile mentioned on the url after `/` on [universalprofile.cloud](https://universalprofile.cloud).
+- The address of our Universal Profile contract: this is the address of our profile mentioned in the URL on the [profile explorer](https://universalprofile.cloud/).
-- an ERC725Y JSON Schema: this is a set of ERC725Y key-value definitions (see [LSP2 - ERC725Y JSON Schema](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md))
+- An ERC725Y JSON Schema: A set of ERC725Y key-value pairs ([LSP2 - ERC725Y JSON Schema](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md))
-- a provider: it will our LUKSO L14 endpoint: *https://rpc.l14.lukso.network'*
+- A provider: Pinning to our LUKSO L14 endpoint: `https://rpc.l14.lukso.network`

-**In the same file** `main.js`, setup the erc725.js library.
+In the **same file**, `main.js`, set up the erc725.js library.

 ```javascript title="main.js"
 const Web3 = require('web3');